GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s/index.md

     The remainder of this tutorial will be run from the root of the cloned repository directory.

-## Create GKE cluster and Install Helm
+## Create Container Engine cluster and Install Helm

 1. Create the Container Engine cluster: